 The doctor notes that cortisol in blood and saliva has been correlated with heart disease and premature death.
-However, exercise, such as walking 30 minutes daily, is one of the best ways to combat this, reducing chronic stress.
+However, exercise, such as walking 30 minutes daily while practicing social distancing, is one of the best ways to combat this, reducing chronic stress.

 3. Your sleep patterns are out of whack